- Home >

 - Demonstrate the ability to employ effective written, oral and visual communication in a technical environment by collecting, analyzing, and summarizing information and trends.

-- Demonstrate an appreciation of the benefits that cultural diversity brings to a team.
+- Demonstrate an appreciation of the benefits that cultural diversity brings to a multidisciplinary team.

 Technical Standards